How to Start a Business with No Money

 Instead of trying to create the perfect product or service from the start, focus on creating a minimum viable product (MVP).
 This is the bare-bones version of your product or service that you can get out into the market quickly to test demand.

 Creating an MVP doesn’t have to be complicated or expensive.
 It could be as simple as a landing page to gauge interest in your product or service.
-Or it could be a basic version of your product that you sell at a discounted price.
+Or it could be a basic version of the product you sell at a discounted price.

-The important thing is to get something out there quickly so you can start collecting data and feedback from customers.
+The important thing is to get something out there quickly so you can start collecting data and customer feedback.
 This will help you refine your product or service and increase your chances of success.

 7. Be Willing to Put in Sweat Equity